deivinsontejeda/golang-exercise/pointer/README.md

-This code has as proposal to help to undestand better the pointer in Go.
+This code has as aim to help to understand better the pointer in Go.

 ### Output
 ```